 Skillshare is the ultimate website for learning just about anything imaginable.
 You can explore 30,000+ online classes across countless categories, from business to hobbies and more.

-Skillshare is our second alternative choice, simply because it offers over 34,000 different courses, presented and led by over 11,000 instructors.
+Skillshare is another great Codecademy alternative, simply because it offers over 34,000 different courses and video lessons, presented and led by over 11,000 instructors.
 This makes Skillshare a vast network of experience and knowledge, ready at your fingertips.

 Each instructor develops their own teaching materials; with that, Skillshare taps into the free market competition, which allows you, the consumer, to benefit from quality choices and overall higher quality outputs in course content due to healthy instructor competition.

 Each course displays how many students are enrolled in it, which is often an indicator of the instructor’s effectiveness or the subject’s popularity.
-You can also see how long each course is, and commit course-by-course (with an average length between 2-4 hours at a time).
+You can also see how long each course is and how many video lectures it offers.

 Skillshare wants to help you get started without budget barriers and offers your first month free.
 After that, you can continue learning with the annual Premium Membership (see our Skillshare pricing guide for info).
 Skillshare is great at learner support: with your membership comes access to a student community for additional support and networking opportunities.